Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 And that's exactly the 99.98% uptime our management wanted.

+For our Relecloud Concerts application, we have devised a specific strategy on how to utilize various regions to meet the Service Level Agreement (SLA).
+If you’re interested in understanding more about these calculations and our regional usage strategy, follow this [link](/assets/sla-calculation.md) to learn more.

-## Going Next
+## Next Steps

-Now let's see how we can make our web application more resilient to failures in [Part 4 - Reliability](../4%20-%20Reliability/README.md) module.
+Next, we will explore how to enhance the resilience of our web application.
+This involves implementing strategies to ensure our application remains functional and accessible, even in the event of failures.
+Dive into the [Part 4 - Reliability](../4%20-%20Reliability/README.md) module.